TurtleOld/hasta-la-vista-money/README.md

 The Hasta La Vista, Money project is currently under active development, so be aware of potential bugs and future changes.
 ___
 Hasta La Vista, Money is a home accounting project designed to efficiently manage family expenses and income.
 Additionally, the app provides an easy way to enter purchase data manually.
-An Android mobile application for scanning QR codes from receipts is in development.

-This project is intended as self-hosted, meaning it can be installed on your own hosting.
-This feature is also under development.
+The application is deployed on your own hosting using [Docker](https://docs.docker.com/desktop/setup/install/linux/), instructions below.
 ___
 ## Installation

-The application is deployed using [Docker](https://docs.docker.com/desktop/setup/install/linux/).
 You can deploy it on your local machine or a server.

 In the directory where the project files will reside, create a _.env_ file and populate it with the following details: